This post may contain affiliate links. Please see my disclosure policy for more details.

 Before planning your Tasmania drive itinerary or holiday, read through the following information to learn about the cost, distance and transport for a Tasmania road trip.

 The total cost of our 21-day Tasmania road trip by car for two people was AU$2,845.
 Our average daily costs were $21 per night on camping fees and $16.50 per day on food.
-Then there was petrol, activities and occasional meals out on top.
+In addition to that was petrol, activities and occasional meals out .

 Note that we brought our own car and camping equipment over from Melbourne by ferry and tent camped in caravan parks most nights.
 Here is the exact breakdown of our Tasmania road trip costs for two people in Australian dollars.

-If you have the luxury of time, you could definitely spend longer than three weeks in Tasmania and add on the north-west corner and beautiful Maria Island.
+If you have extra time, you could definitely spend longer than three weeks in Tasmania and add on the north-west corner and beautiful Maria Island.

 When I travelled to Tasmania (pre Covid-19), it was actually much cheaper (and obviously quicker) to fly into Hobart than get the Spirit of Tasmania ferry from Melbourne (since it costs a lot to take the car over).

-But since we had all our own camping equipment, it worked out better for us to pay to take the car over by ferry and camp everywhere than fly and hire a car or campervan.
+Since we had our own camping equipment, it worked out better for us to pay to take the car over by ferry and camp everywhere than fly and hire a car or campervan.
 You can check prices for flights to Tasmania on Skyscanner.

 Tasmania Drive Itinerary: 21 Days